mialkin/docs/design/explicit dependencies principle.md

 This class is clearly tightly coupled to the file system and the system clock, as well as a particular customer instance via the global `Context` class.
 If we were to refactor this class to make its dependencies explicit, it might look something like this:

-Here is anonther example that complies with Explicit Dependencies Principle:
+Here is another example that complies with Explicit dependencies principle:

 ```csharp
 using System;